 The New York protest, a part of International Women’s Day, called for equal pay, reproductive freedom, immigrant rights and an end to sexual harassment and gender discrimination.
 Many businesses and schools around the nation closed their doors in solidarity.

-Another young activist is Bree Newsome, the woman who climbed the South Carolina State House flagpole and took down the Confederate flag in 2015.
+Another young activist is Bree Newsome, the woman who climbed the South Carolina State House flagpole and took down the Confederate battle flag in 2015.

 “In the name of Jesus, this flag has to come down,” said Newsome.
 “You come against me with hatred and oppression and violence.
 I come against you in the name of God.
 This flag comes down today.”

-Newsome was arrested and charged with defacing monuments on capitol grounds, but she made national and international headlines for her action.
+Newsome was arrested and charge with defacing monuments on capitol grounds, but she made national and international headlines for her action.
 The charges were ultimately dropped, and a bill was passed to take down the flag.

-“The space that exists for many of us, as a young black girl, is so extremely limited,” said Newsome, speaking at Spelman College in 2014.
+“The space that exists for many of us, as a young Black girl, is so extremely limited,” said Newsome, speaking at Spelman College in 2014.
 “So that you really can’t go very far without being an activist, without being defiance of something.”

 Early on, Newsome was named one of the “20 Coolest Girls in America” in 2003 YM magazine.

 Shannon Watts, a 41-year-old former public relations executive and mother of five from Indianapolis, Ind., helped found “Moms Demand Action” for Gun Sense in America.